alexander-scott/Enhanced-Trigger-Box/README.md

 #### Variable values not being saved correctly in custom components

 This is quite a vague issue so there could be a whole multitude of reasons why it isn't saving.
 One thing I would recommend checking is that all the variables are public and not private.
 This has solved a similar problem for me in the past and could be the solution to your problem.

+#### Base ExecuteAction(GameObject collisionGameObject) being called instead of the overriden version

+This is caused by requiresCollisionObjectData being set to false and the ExecuteAction() version without the GameObject references being called, which you most likely haven't implemented.
+To fix this simply set requiresCollisionObjectData to true in your component.

 Misc
 ---------------